arbhoj/gatekeeper-policies/README.md

 ```
 kubectl apply -f allowed-repos-example/allowed-repos-template.yaml
 ```
-- Then the `constraint` object
+- Then create the `constraint` object
 ```
 kubectl apply -f allowed-repos-example/allowed-repos-constraint.yaml
 ```
-- Finally the manifest to trigger the constraint.
+- Finally create the manifest to trigger the constraint.
 Use test-pod.yaml for examples where a specific object is not necessary.
 ```
 kubectl apply -f test-pod.yaml
 ```